dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 the module2d stats json file are all used as inputs into module2e.
 Module2e processes these into registry_entrys like the example above so that the commands can be accessed and replayed against the same thread_uuid/pid, public node ip in an attempt to resurrect the thread.
 A final module2f_resurrection_results.json file will have the status of each thread' resurrection attempt.
 As a prototype, this is a stipped down version of the stats.
-The full version will bucketize the various forms of crashes and resurrection types and collate the stats accordingly for each bucket.
+Module2e has stats as well that bucketize the various forms of crashes and resurrection types and collate the stats accordingly for each bucket.